Parallelizing Yourself: Building Trust With Lots of People at the Same Time

-Because, secondarily, the content of the talk will hopefully encourage a manageable number of the listeners approach you to deepen that nascent relationship.
+Because, secondarily, the content of the talk will hopefully encourage a manageable number of the listeners to approach you to deepen that nascent relationship.
 You will be tempted to brush them off, as giving a talk is extremely exhausting.
-But in fact finding people want to approach you is really fucking hard.
-There is a good chance that these people are future ambassadors (see below).
+But in fact finding people that want to approach you is really fucking hard.
+There is a good chance that these people are future ambassadors (see later in the series).
 Take advantage of the moment.

 Workshops are similar to talks, in that you are addressing a room, but typically you will be going for longer, in more depth, and interactive with many if not all of the participants directly over the course of the event to help them succeed.
 Also what you are offering is a little different, a little more personal — you aren’t just arming them with sage advice, you are giving them the giddy sense of accomplishment.
 Ideally.

 Workshops are therefore even more exhausting, but also proportionally more rewarding in that the relationships built are that much stronger.
 I personally find workshops the most effective tool in the DevRel tool belt, and I aim to say a great deal more about them in a future post.
 Watch this space.

 You’ve been reading Part 2 in an ever-increasingly mis-conceived trilogy of posts on scaling trust with Developer Relations.